 It is important to learn about social development of puppies so we can make sure we are meeting the needs of our potential service dog and shape him using this knowledge into a partner than can fit into the many different social settings we take him into.
 The most critical piece in the success in service dogs is the dog has consistent people and environments that he is raised in.
 A change of people or environment during development and learning can significantly change the success of a service dog, especially if the changes occur during fear periods.
 In new situations, the dog must adapt to new scents, people, animals, objects, sounds etc without the support of his primary caregiver.
 Studies have shown that the primary caregiver can actually provide the dog with immunization in scary situations and the dog is more resilient in the presence of the known caregiver.
 A dog that changes people and environment several times over the course of training as a service dog is less likely to succeed.
-By getting a puppy and training it yourself, you are already ahead of program dogs for that simple act.
+By getting a puppy and training it yourself, you are already ahead of program dogs for that simple act, assuming that you choose a pup from a healthy social environment.

-There are three key phrases that are important to understand.
+There are four key phrases that are important to understand.

 "Critical period” is defined as "a special time in life when a small amount of experience will produce a larger effect on later behaviour.”
 Coren. p.
 143 and a